jdtsmith/indent-bars/README.md

 ### Testing Stipples

-If you are experiencing issues with bar display, and would like to determine if stipples are working correctly in your version of emacs, enter (in the `*scratch*` buffer, hitting `C-x C-e` just after the last `)`):
+If you are experiencing issues with vertical bar display (missing, garbled, etc.), and would like to determine if stipples are working correctly in your build of emacs, enter (in the `*scratch*` buffer, first `M-x font-lock-mode` to disable fontification, then hitting `C-x C-e` just after the last `)`):

 ```elisp
 (let* ((w (window-font-width))